binhe-lab/binhe-lab-pub/join/index.md

 <img style="float: left; padding-right:20px;" src="/images/UIowa_BBE.jpg">

-As a junior PI, I plan to grow my lab slowly and will work closely with members of the lab.
+As a junior PI, I plan to grow my lab slowly and expect to work closely **[with](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004387)** members of the lab.
 I'm looking for both graduate students (MS and PhD) and research technicians who are curious, responsible and motivated.
-In addition to those qualities, I expect scientific integrity and honesty.
-In return, you can expect Prior experience with microbiology genetics, R programming and genomics experiments are desirable but not required.
+Here is [more](/join/expect) on what I expect of you and what you can expect from me.

+Prior experience with microbiology genetics, R programming and genomics experiments are desirable but not required.
 As long as you are interested in what we are doing, and serious about doing reproducible science, you are in!

 ## Graduate students

+I'm affiliated with the iBio graduate program in the Biology Department at the University of Iowa.
+Please check the [website](https://biology.uiowa.edu/ibio) for details on requirements and application deadlines.
+Contacts about research interests are welcome.

 ## Research technician

+Both current undergraduate students seeking to work/study or for research credits, and recently graduated college/master students looking for more research experiences, are encouraged to directly contact me via email (bin-he # uiowa.edu).
+Please send a 1-page statement of research interests, CV and contact information for three references.